Japanese Pink Salt Recipe That’s Blowing Up on TikTok for a Reason

 Glass of Japanese pink salt recipe with lemon, baking soda, and apple cider vinegar on white marble background — simple and clean detox drink.

-• Total Time: 2 minutes
+Total Time 2 minutes

 Ingredients

-• 250 ml warm water (not boiling)
+• 250 ml warm water

-• Optional: 1 teaspoon fresh lemon juice
+• 1 tsp fresh lemon juice (optional)

 Notes